jedgusse/bernard/README.md

-# Jeroen De Gussem, "Bernard of Clairvaux and Nicholas of Montiéramey: Tracing the Secretarial Trail with Stylometry", *Speculum* 92.4 (2017): forthcoming October 2017.
+# Jeroen De Gussem, "Bernard of Clairvaux and Nicholas of Montiéramey: Tracing the Secretarial Trail with Stylometry", *Speculum* 92.S1 (2017): 190-225.

-This repository comprises the code, corpora and appendix of figures for Jeroen De Gussem, "Bernard of Clairvaux and Nicholas of Montiéramey: Tracing the Secretarial Trail with Stylometry", *Speculum* 92.4 (October 2017), in David Birnbaum, Sheila Bonde and Mike Kestemont, "The *Speculum* Supplement on the Digital Middle Ages", *Speculum* 92.4 (October 2017).
+This repository comprises the code, corpora and appendix of figures for Jeroen De Gussem, "Bernard of Clairvaux and Nicholas of Montiéramey: Tracing the Secretarial Trail with Stylometry", *Speculum* 92.S1 (2017): 190-225, which is a part of the "Digital Middle Ages" supplement to *Speculum* as issued in October 2017.

 # Corpus Details